Hi everyone! I invited my friend, Laura, a certified running coach, to talk about balancing running and breastfeeding.

 Breastfeeding for a year requires work.
 It is a lot like running; consistency and effort matter.
 You cannot judge yourself on one session.

-Running while breastfeeding will take extra effort.
+Running while breastfeeding will take extra effort, just like running at 38 weeks pregnant.
 Here are some of the tips that helped me balance running and breastfeeding.

 Separate Myth from Fact

 Is it safe to run while breastfeeding?
 Yes!

 Running when breastfeeding (even long-distances) is possible; do not let anyone try to convince you otherwise.

 Running will not produce lactic acid in your breastmilk.
 The human body simply does not work that way.
 First, you only produce significant amounts of lactic acid running at a hard intensity; these runs do not constitute a majority of your training, especially in the postpartum phase.